wavemaker/docs/learn/how-tos/upgrade-guide-wavemaker-10-to-11.md

 1. **WaveMaker 11**
 2. **WaveMaker 10**

-While the WaveMaker 11 project is a work in progress, you can continue developing and running your application on WaveMaker 10; this means you can work on both versions simultaneously.
+While the WaveMaker 11 project is a work in progress, you can continue developing and running your application on WaveMaker 10 simultaneously.

 ## WaveMaker 11